SalinaKoerner/seminar-fuzzing-in-go/main/Notes/presentation.md

   already reached.
 In the brackets you can see the total size of the generated corpus.

 - after over 2.618.761 executions the process failed, which means there is a problem in the function

-## How the Go fuzzer works

-1. start with seed/given inputs
-2. mutate inputs
-3. monitors programm for errors
-4. write failing inputs into file

 # Pros and Cons / Advantages and Limitations